 Meet the Bose Sport Open Earbuds, a pair of true wireless headphones designed for exercise.
-Instead of the usual in-ear tip, these usual buds feature a flat enclosure that sits above your ear canal, suspended by a plastic loop.
+Instead of the usual in-ear tip, this unusual set of buds features a flat enclosure that sits above your ear canal, suspended by a plastic loop.

-- Our list of the best sport headphones
+- Our list of the best workout headphones

-While the completely open shape of the Bose Sport Open Earbuds might not appeal to those who want a tight seal for noise-cancelling, these buds are not without merit.
-With fitness-focused features like sweat proofing and Bose’s ear for sound quality, the Sport Open Earbuds could well be a contender for the best wireless earbuds.
+While the completely open shape of the Bose Sport Open Earbuds might not appeal to those who want a tight seal for noise-cancelling, it's not without merit.
+With fitness-focused features like sweat proofing and Bose’s ear for sound quality, the Sport Open Earbuds is a respectable effort even if it's not quite among the best wireless earbuds you can buy.

 Bose Sport Open Earbuds release date